 Kanawha Valley Community and Technical College is an independently accredited institution that currently shares space with the University.
-WVSU students who do not meet minimum scores on English or math placement instruments may take developmental classes at the KVCTC.
+WVSU students who do not meet minimum scores on English or math placement instruments may take developmental classes as transient students at the KVCTC.

-7. Institutional/Organizational Chart (See following page) (revised, 8/03)
+7. Institutional/Organizational Chart (See following page) (revised, 7/11)

-The chart on the following page is the most recent organizational chart available and may not reflect the most recent changes in administrative structure.
+The chart on the following page is the most recent organizational chart available.